bugzilla/bugzilla/docs/en/rst/installing/apache.rst

 Alternatively, on Debian or Ubuntu, you can instead put the below code into a separate file in the directory :file:`/etc/apache2/sites-enabled/`.

+In these instructions, when asked to restart Apache, the command is:

+:command:`sudo apachectl start`

+(or run it as root if your OS installation does not use sudo).

 Securing Apache
 ===============